ykirill/project-lvl1-s69/README.md

 ## Usage:

-The package contains four text games now.
-To start them you should type
+The package contains five text games:

-    $ brain-games
+- brain-games
-Or

-    $ brain-even
+- brain-even

-Or

-    $ brain-calc
+- brain-calc

-Or

-    $ brain-gcd
+- brain-gcd
+- brain-balance

+To start one of them just type it name in your terminal.

 Enjoy!